wjohnson85/will-blog-2/_posts/2020-07-08-add-real-time-chat-with-actioncable.md

 ## Display messages in browser

-In onder to have the the content of mod_messgae display in the browser we can append it the DOM.
-In your views where you want the chat to be displyed add a div with id of "message-container" around your chat display.
+In order to have the the content of mod_message display in the browser we can append it to the DOM.
+In your views where you want the chat to be displayed, add a div with id of "message-container" around your chat display.
 In this example I'll use app/views/chatroom/index.html.erb

 ```html